ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Preliminaries

-Automata can be connected forming a network of timed automata.
+Automata (or behaviors) can be connected in a network.
 The state of the system is then defined by the state of all automata, the clock values, and the values of the ordinary variables.
 Only one state per automaton, called \emph{control} or \emph{active} state (or current location), is active at a time.
-Automata can synchronize through binary or broadcast channels.
-For a binary channel, a sender $x!$ can synchronize with a receiver $x?$ through a signal $x$.
-The sender will be blocked if there is no receiver.
-A broadcast channel sends a signal to all the receivers; if there is no receiver, the sender will continue.
-An edge of an automaton can be annotated with: a \textit{guard}, expressing a condition on the values of clocks and variables that must be satisfied for the edge to be taken (e.g., $y<5$); a \textit{synchronization} action (e.g., $\mathit{x!}$) which, when the edge is taken, forces a synchronization with other elements on a complementary action (e.g., $\mathit{x?}$); and an \textit{update} action to be taken when a transition is made (e.g., a function $reset()$ resets clock $y$ to 0).
-The absence of a guard is interpreted as the condition $true$.
+Automata can synchronize through channels, where a sender $x!$ can synchronize with a receiver $x?$ through a signal $x$.
+The sender will be blocked if there is no receiver.\footnote{Automata can also synchronize through a (non-blocking) broadcast channel where a sender sends a signal to a set of receivers.} An edge can be annotated with: a \textit{guard}, i.e., a condition on the values of clocks and variables that must be satisfied to take the edge (e.g., $y<5$); a \textit{synchronization} action (e.g., $x!$) that forces a synchronization with a complementary action (e.g., $x?$) when the edge is taken; and an \textit{update} action to be taken when a transition is made (e.g., a function $reset()$ resets clock $y$ to 0).
+The absence of a guard corresponds to a condition $true$.